Kontinuation/sedona/docs/archive/tutorial/rdd.md

 ```

 !!!warning
 	CRS transformation should be done right after creating each SpatialRDD, otherwise it will lead to wrong query results.
-For instace, use something like this:
+For instance, use something like this:
 	```Scala
 	var objectRDD = new PointRDD(sc, pointRDDInputLocation, pointRDDOffset, pointRDDSplitter, carryOtherAttributes) objectRDD.CRSTransform("epsg:4326", "epsg:3857")